Ivanhandsome777/final_ele_system/README.md

 * generate_readings_designate_date(meter_ids, date): Similar to generate_readings(), but allows the user to specify a target date for readings.

 ### **2. Functions in the job.py Modules:**
+* batchJobs(): Saves the global DataFrame df_ele to a CSV file with today's date as its filename.
+Initiates multiple threads to execute csv_job(a, b) in parallel.
+I serves as the tasks that will be processed after the close of API at 12:00AM.
+* csv_job(a,b): Simulates processing a task by calling recovery(a, b), then waiting for a short period before marking the job as complete.
+This is a pseudo code to be incorporated with query tree formation function in the future.
+The task will be splited into different sub-tasks, and undergo threading processing.

 ### **3. Other Codes That are Not Applied:**
 * **meter_gen.py**:This code generates simulated electricity meter readings for the past six months by creating random meter IDs and assigning incremental electricity consumption values at 30-minute intervals.
 The generated data is stored in a Pandas DataFrame, saved as a CSV file for further analysis.